Genesis Lopez Shows Off Killer Figure In Tiny Pink Bikini For New Video

 “Absolutely stunning Genesis.
 What an amazing, beautiful body you have,” a third admirer commented, filling their comment with kiss-face and pink-heart emoji.

-“Sexy booty on a beautiful goddess,” a fourth individual proclaimed, adding a number of peach emoji to their compliment.
+“Sexy booty on a beautiful goddess,” a fourth individual proclaimed, adding a number of peach symbols to the compliment.

 The model has tantalized Instagram fans on more than one occasion.
 She updated her page on October 14 with a photo that displayed her in skintight jeans and a plunging crop top that left little to the imagination.